HelloAlberuni/learning-2023/10-Traits/readme.md

 ### Summary
 - When you use a trait in a class, the methods and properties defined in the trait are essentially copied and pasted into the class, and can be used as if they were part of the class.
+- You cannot create an instance of a trait, and attempting to do so will result in a runtime error.
+- Traits do not have constructors in the traditional sense.
+But you can define a __construct() method within a trait and you would need to call it in the class that uses the trait manually as like other methods.
+- It's often better to use other methods, such as setup() or init() instead of useing __construct() method in traits